Protecting Yourself From Dating Sites

 Realise Scammers consider these Dating sites Prime real estate.

-The famous story of 'Scott Grant' was aired on Oprah; it is not an isolated incident, it is not an aberration, it is a very real possibility..
+The famous story of 'Scott Grant' was aired on Oprah; it is not an isolated incident, it is not an aberration.

-For those who are unfamiliar with the story; a Nigerian scammer took the photo of a white male model called Scott Grant and using that name, submitted it as his photo.
+For those who are unfamiliar with the story; a Nigerian scammer took the photo of a white male model called Scott Grant and joining a dating site, using that name, submitted it as his photo.

 He claimed to be a Peace Corps volunteer, stationed in Africa.

 Many women seeing the photo responded.
-He was very glib, flattering, and a master of deception.
-He collected thousands of dollars from these women who thought they were his future bride.
+He was glib, flattering, and a master of deception.
+He collected thousands of dollars from a number of women who thought they were his future bride.

-His usual ploy was to say that he'd spent all his money paying for little Ade's dialysis or had to cash his plane ticket to buy food for the starving.
+His usual ploy was to arrange a meeting with his 'fiancé' then, shortly before his plane would leave, he would tell his fiance' that he'd spent all his money paying for little Ade's dialysis or had to cash his plane ticket to buy food for the starving.